 - independently representing or assisting defense attorneys with independent legal representation.

 The Foundation got its name from Clinton Young; a death-sentenced individual in Texas that has been convicted and sentenced to death for two capital murders that we believe he did not commit.
 Clinton was denied a fair trial by gross prosecutorial misconduct that was recently established.
 Clinton’s case stands for so many cases around Texas and the United States and shows that we have a long way to go before the American criminal justice system can be called ‘just’ again.
 In the meantime, we will continue helping people who are trapped in the system, like Clinton has been for the past 20 years.

 The Clinton Young Foundation has been established by Renate Bouwmeester in 2014.
-In 2017 Merel Pontier entered the Foundation as a board member, and so did Anne-Sophie Scholtens in 2020.
+In 2017 Merel Pontier entered the Foundation as a member of the Executive Board.
+Anne-Sophie Scholtens, Emily Klair Bloom, and Paul Bloom joined the Executive Board in 2020.
 Together they constitute the daily management of the Foundation.
+As of September 2020, Merel is no longer a member of the Executive Board but the Legal Director and attorney for the Foundation.
 The Foundation is registered at the Dutch Chamber of Commerce under number 60425768.

 Naturally, the Foundation has a non-profit objective.
-As of October 2020, the Clinton Young Foundation is a US non-profit with a federal income tax exemption.
-This means it is now very easy for Americans to donate to the Foundation, and get a tax benefit for federal taxes.
-The Foundation also has an ANBI-status in The Netherlands.
+As of October 2020, the Clinton Young Foundation is also a US non-profit with a federal income tax exemption.
+This means it is now easy for Americans to donate to the Foundation, and get a tax benefit for federal taxes.
+The Foundation also has a similar status (ANBI status) in The Netherlands.
 Foundations with an ANBI status are (strictly) monitored by the Dutch Tax Authority.
 In return, there are tax benefits.
 For Dutch people who donate to our Foundation, this means they could have a tax benefit if all conditions are met.